The “Olive Sanuki Wagyu”, seems to be the rarest steak in the world.

 Sanuki Wagyu Beef has been recognized as healthier than normal Wagyu Beef because the olive-fed cows produce meat richer in oleic acid, monounsaturated fats and omega-3 fatty acids.

-Ishii is originally from Japan’s cow-shaped island, Shodoshima, where cattle breeding dates back over 1,000 years ago; olive trees were first planted on his island in 1908 and today produces 99 per cent of Japanese olive oil.
+Ishii is originally from Japan’s cow-shaped island, Shodoshima, where cattle breeding dates back over 1,000 years ago; olive trees were first planted in his island in 1908 and today produces 99 per cent of Japanese olive oil.

-Ishii’s idea led to Shodoshima’s recycling-based agriculture; he also joined the Japanese ethics of “Mottainai” – don’t to waste anything.
+Ishii’s idea led to Shodoshima’s recycling-based agriculture; he also joined the Japanese ethics of “Mottainai” – don’t waste anything.

 Certified by the Japanese government, it’s a beef bred solely in the Kagawa’s Prefecture, coastal region of the inland sea of Seto.

 The prices for the Olive Sanuki Wagyu start around (just buy from the shop) 80 US $ by 13 OZ (400 grams) of A3 Olive Wagyu Rib Cap Strips to 350 US $ by 13 OZ (400 grams) of A5 Olive Wagyu Filet Mignon.